 1) contextualize the unit’s roles in and contributions to the activities of its college.

-2) evaluate the fit between the unit’s proposed goals and objectives, as stated in its Self-Study, and those of any ongoing, college-level, strategic planning efforts as well as the suitability of those goals and objectives more generally;
+2) evaluate the fit between the unit’s proposed goals and objectives, as stated in its self-study report, and those of any ongoing, college-level, strategic planning efforts as well as the suitability of those goals and objectives more generally.

-4) orient the External Reviewers and direct their attention to particular questions and issues for which their insight and feedback may be most helpful.
+4) direct the attention of the reviewers to particular questions and issues for which their insight and feedback may be most helpful.